 Technical Business Analyst Must-Have Resume Skills and Keywords

-The top three keywords employers use in Technical Business Analyst job descriptions are Business Analyst appearing in 28.48% of postings, SQL 12.25%, and Business Process appearing in 12.25%.
-52.98% of Technical Business Analyst job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
-Translation, Application Development and User Acceptance Testing are still quite important, but a smaller sliceof the employer Technical Business Analyst job postings with their combined total of 23.5%.
-At 23.51%, SaaS, SQL Server, Data Analytics, and Computer Science appear far less frequently, but are still a significant portion of the 10 top Technical Business Analyst skills and requirements according to employers.
+The top three keywords employers use in Technical Business Analyst job descriptions are Technical appearing in 26.52% of postings, Business Analyst 21.55%, and Analysis appearing in 8.43%.
+56.5% of Technical Business Analyst job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
+Collaboration, Documentation and Communication Skills are still quite important, but a smaller sliceof the employer Technical Business Analyst job postings with their combined total of 20.56%.
+At 22.94%, SQL, Innovation, Business Process, and Facilitation appear far less frequently, but are still a significant portion of the 10 top Technical Business Analyst skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Technical Business Analyst positions.
-The top three keywords represent 43.3% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Business Analyst, SQL, and Database match up to employer job descriptions.
-Software Development, User Acceptance Testing, and Business Process represent a very decent share of skills found on resumes for Technical Business Analyst with 25.48% of the total.
-At 31.21%, SDLC, Microsoft Visio, Scripting, and SQL Server appear far less frequently, but are still a significant portion of the 10 top Technical Business Analyst skills and qualifications found on resumes.
+The top three keywords represent 39.67% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Business Analyst, Technical, and SQL match up to employer job descriptions.
+Analysis, Project Management, and Database represent a very decent share of skills found on resumes for Technical Business Analyst with 28.38% of the total.
+At 31.94%, Collaboration, Jira, Documentation, and Business Process appear far less frequently, but are still a significant portion of the 10 top Technical Business Analyst skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Technical Business Analyst job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Technical Business Analyst on their resumes.